 Getting help with costs: UARK Federal Credit Union

 As part of Cities for Citizenship, The City of Fayetteville has worked with UARK Federal Credit Union to provide low-interest loans to immigrants to pay for the cost of the US Citizenship Test.
 UARK FCU offers unsecured loans up to $1,500 to qualifying immigrants at the special rate of just 7.9% interest.

 You may apply for a loan online or in person.
 Be sure to list "citizenship loan" as the loan’s purpose.

 The wrong information can hurt your application!
 If you need legal advice on immigration matters, make sure the person helping you is authorized to give legal advice.
 In America, a "Notary" (Notaria) is someone who witnesses the signing of legal documents, not an attorney.
 Only an attorney or an accredited representative working for a Department of Justice (DOJ) recognized organization can give you legal advice regarding your application for citizenship.
-Learn about immigration scams and how to avoid them.
+Learn about how to avoid immigration scams.